6250+ as of November 2023. 850 Vasectomies were performed in FY22/23.

 Most men will return to work on the Monday following their operation.

-There is no change to testosterone levels and no change in sex drive.
+There are no changes in testosterone levels and no changes in sex drive.
 Sperm only makes up 2-3% of ejaculate volume so there will still be an ejaculate as normal.
-There is no change in the sensation of orgasm or sexual function in any way.
+There has been one case of transient change in ejaculation in 6000+ cases.

 Vasectomies have been utilised for contraception since World War 2.